huqianghui/spring-cloud/Exercise tutorial.md

 </details>

-### 4. 在调用远端认证服务时，需要转发一些参数传递进入认证服务器，所以新创建一个 CustomUserInfoTokenServices.java
+### 4. Create CustomUserInfoTokenServices.java under config folder.

-在调用远端认证服务时，需要转发一些参数传递进入认证服务器，所以新创建一个 CustomUserInfoTokenServices
+During we call the authorization service, we also need to pass in essential properties, so we create **CustomUserInfoTokenServices.java** to doing this job.

-**_tips: you copy it from ./spring-cloud-example-step2/gateway/src/main/java/com/seattle/msready/gateway/config/CustomUserInfoTokenServices.java_**
+> **Tips**: you can copy it from the Exercise #2 completion project `./gateway/src/main/java/com/seattle/msready/gateway/config/CustomUserInfoTokenServices.java`

 <details>
 <summary><font>source code</font></summary>